COUNT function returns the number of unique values of an attribute within the given context.

 The following chart shows the XAE3 usage of a single-parameter COUNT in SELECT COUNT(Order ID), sliced with Order Status, and stacked by Product Category.

-The example is based on the GoodData Demo Workspace logical data model.
+The example is based on the logical data model outlined in GoodData Demo Workspace.
 As you can see,

 SELECT COUNT(Order ID) does not need another parameter to work despite the fact that it is not directly connected the dataset with Product Category.

 In XAE1, you have to 'connect' the Order ID attribute with the rest of the model by specifying the second parameter in the COUNT function:

 SELECT COUNT(Order ID, Order Line ID).